Tolfenamic acid

-Tolfenamic acid (Clotam, Tufnil) is a member of the anthranilic acid derivatives (or fenamate) class of NSAID drugs discovered by scientists at Medica Pharmaceutical Company in Finland.
+Tolfenamic acid is a member of the anthranilic acid derivatives (or fenamate) class of NSAID drugs.
 Like other members of the class, it is a COX inhibitor and prevents formation of prostaglandins.

 It is used in the UK as a treatment for migraine.
 It is generally not available in the US.
 It is available in some Asian, Latin American and European countries as a generic drug for humans and for animals.